message/iata/FR.md

 - deadheading crew;
 - merchant seamen;
 - French military personnel returning from a mission abroad.
-5. From 16 May 2021, passengers arriving from Argentina, Bahrain, Bangladesh, Brazil, Chile, Colombia, Costa Rica, India, Nepal, Pakistan, Qatar, South Africa, Sri Lanka, Turkey, United Arab Emirates or Uruguay must have:
-- a negative COVID-19 RT-PCR test taken at most 36 hours before departure from the first embarkation point; or
-- a negative COVID-19 rapid antigen test taken at most 24 hours before departure from the first embarkation point, and
-- a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
-- This does not apply to:
-- passengers younger than 11 years;
-- deadheading crew;
-- merchant seamen;
-- French military personnel returning from a mission abroad.
-6. Passengers must have a completed sworn statement obtained at <a href="https://tinyurl.com/104zuyhq">https://tinyurl.com/104zuyhq</a>.
+5. Passengers must have a completed sworn statement obtained at <a href="https://tinyurl.com/104zuyhq">https://tinyurl.com/104zuyhq</a>.
 - This does not apply to deadheading crew.
-7. Passengers could be subject to a COVID-19 PCR test and quarantine upon arrival.
+6. Passengers could be subject to a COVID-19 PCR test and quarantine upon arrival.